Hustler Video

-Hustler Video is an American pornographic film studio.
+Hustler Video is an American independent pornographic film studio.
 It is owned by Larry Flynt's Larry Flynt Publications, and is part of its Hustler-branded range of enterprises, which includes Hustler magazine, the Hustler Casino and the Hustler Hollywood retail outlets.
 In 2003 Hustler Video bought VCA Pictures, which maintains a separate brand identity within the LFP conglomerate.

 Hustler Video is known for their parodies of mainstream movies, and of celebrities, like Paris Hilton, David Hasselhoff or Lindsay Lohan, and TV shows, like "Happy Days", "Star Trek" and "Glee".
 In response to 2008 Republican presidential nominee John McCain selecting Alaska governor Sarah Palin as his running mate, Hustler placed a classified ad on Craigslist, seeking a Sarah Palin doppelgänger willing to star in a pornographic film while portraying the governor.
 The film, Who's Nailin' Paylin, was released November 4, 2008 eventually starring Lisa Ann.

 Awards

 The following is a selection of some of the major pornography awards the studio has won.